a-r-d/a-r-d.github.io/_posts/2018-02-16-the-basic-math-of-trading-for-income.markdown

 Okay, so above we are just trying to figure out how many **winning** trades it will take to get to that yearly amount of money you want to draw.
 We actually need to know a few more things to figure out how much money we can draw off the account.

 So firstly, not all trades will be winners.
 In fact, depending on your strategy the majority could be losers.
-Most strategies break down between mean reversion and trend following.
-In general mean reversion has a high win rate with a low payout.
-And trend following has a high payout with a low win rate.
+Most strategies can be categorized as "mean reversion" or "trend following".
+In general a good mean reversion strategy has a high win rate with a low payout.
+And trend following typically has a high payout with a low win rate.

 Expectancy is a formula.